Image by Wayhome Studio via Adobe Stock

 For example, take a look at these fixed rates:

-Base criteria of: a $400,000 loan amount, fixed, principal and interest (P&I) owner-occupier home loans with an LVR (loan-to-value) ratio of at least 80%.
+Base criteria of: a $400,000 loan amount, fixed, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+The product and rate must be clearly published on the product provider’s web site.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 26 September 2019.
+Rates correct as at 17 February 2020.
 View disclaimer.

 What is a variable home loan?